Horizontal-org/Tella-website/docs/Discover Tella/features.md

 Tella offers a built-in camera where you can take photos and videos.
 All media collected inside Tella will not be available outside of it, as all files get encrypted as soon as they are taken.
 Files can only be accessed inside Tella, using the lock to open the app.
 Photos and videos won’t appear on the phone Gallery.
 In Tella, photos and videos will have a default name, but users can rename those using the Rename button.
 Files can also be organized in folders. 📷

 The camera offers the possibility to change the resolution of videos before recording in order to save space: the lower the resolution, the less space the video takes, but also the lower the quality of the video. 🎥 💾

+## Select video resolution
+You can easily choose your desired video resolution on Tella by accessing the video recording screen and tapping on the Settings button.
+The available options include:
+- Highest possible resolution
+- High resolution (1080p)
+- Medium resolution (720p)
+- Low resolution (420p)

+Video resolution refers to the number of pixels in each frame of the video.
+Higher resolutions, such as 1080p or 720p, result in sharper and more detailed videos.
+However, keep in mind that higher resolution videos also have larger file sizes, which may require more storage space on your device.

+It's important to note that selecting video resolution is currently only supported on Android devices.

 ## Audio Recorder